bsiever/microbit-pxt-clicks/README.md

 These behave a lot like the touch screen, where the user can tap, double tap, or hold down.

 They are different than ``[input.onButtonPressed()]``, which detects when a button is pressed.
 When a button is "double clicked" would call the event handler twice.
 Holding a button would cause the event handler to be called once.
-There would be easy way to distinguish between the three different types of behavior.
+The basic eveng handler does not have an be easy way to distinguish between the three different types of behavior.

 # Single Button Clicks